 Dekalb County DUI Lawyer

 Getting a DUI conviction can come with several different consequences, such as jail time, fines, and a suspended license.
 The penalties you face can depend on several factors, like your criminal background and whether or not you injured someone while driving drunk.
-For example, if this is the first time you have been in trouble with the law and no one was severely hurt during the accident, your Dekalb County DUI lawyer may be able to negotiate probation instead of jail time.
+For example, if this is the first time you have been in trouble with the law and no one was severely hurt during the accident, our DUI attorney may be able to negotiate probation instead of jail time.

 Here are a few things you may want to know about DUI charges and convictions: